 - In case the return is being filed by a representative assessee: Furnish the required information.

-- If you are an individual and were Director in a company at any time during the previous year: Provide information about name & PAN of the company, your DIN and indicate whether, or not, shares of the company are listed on a recognised stock exchange.
-Please note that furnishing of PAN and DIN is not mandatory in case of a foreign company.
+- If you are an individual and were Director in a company at any time during the previous year: Provide information about the name & PAN of the company, and your DIN, and indicate whether, or not, shares of the company are listed on a recognised stock exchange.
+Please note that furnishing of PAN and DIN is not mandatory in the case of a foreign company.

 - If you have held an investment in any unlisted equity shares at any time during the previous year: Furnish information about name & PAN of company, opening balance, shares acquired or transferred during the year.
 Also mention the closing balance, in the given table.

 Find below the attached screenshot for further reference.